DivyaCD/ProfanityCheck/README.md

 4) Objectionable words can be added to the file with Objectionable words and in HashSet

 ## API details:
-GET API: profanityCheck/<Comment>
+POST API: profanityCheck/

 Description: Returns if the given comment is objectionable or not
-Result:
+             If requireObjectionableWords is true it returns the list of words that are objectionable else it returns null Request body:
 {
 "comment": <Comment>,
-    "objectionable": true/false,
-    "objectionableWords": null
+"requireObjectionableWords": <true/false>
 }

-GET API: profanityCheck/getAllObjectionableWords/<Comment>
-Description: Returns if the given comment is objectionable or not and gives the list of words that are objectionable
 Result:
 {
     "comment": <Comment>,
     "objectionable": true/false,
-    "objectionableWords": <List of objectionable words in the comment>
+    "objectionableWords": <null/List of objectionable words in the comment>
 }

 GET API: objectionableWords/